Wassasin/portfolio/index.md

 	(Photo by Duncan de Fey)
 </div>

 I am Wouter Geraedts, a graduate student at the [Radboud University Nijmegen](http://www.ru.nl/), in The Netherlands.
 I am currently working to get my master's degree in the [Mathematical Foundations of Computing Science (MFoCS)](http://www.ru.nl/english/education/masters/computing-foundation/).
 Professionally I have worked on several websites and mailing systems.
-Currently I am working on several concepts involving (web)scrapers.
+Currently I am working on several concepts involving (web)scrapers for my company [Sarif](http://sarif.nl).

 # Personal

 I am an active [climber](http://www.youtube.com/watch?v=0AtMapdKt3g) and swimmer (almost for free thanks to the [USC](http://www.ru.nl/sportcentrum/)).
 I also love to read (fantasy) books, and am a fan of Robin Hobb's and Robert Jordan's work.
 My [list](http://myanimelist.net/animelist/Wassasin) of watched anime-series is extensive.
 Sometimes I can be found [livestreaming](http://twitch.tv/Wassasin) a game.
-Finally, I am a member of the student sect [#RU](http://hashru.nl).
+Finally, I am a member and secretary of the student sect [#RU](http://hashru.nl).
 But nothing beats my primary hobby: developing software.

 # Work